Skip to content

 The unique selling point

-Unique Afro-Japanese cuisine in a breathtaking urban setting.
-Japanese techniques (kaiseki multi-course format, sushi-style elements) carry South African ingredients and flavours: springbok chawanmushi, miso-glazed local fish with rooibos dashi.
-The fifth-floor floor-to-ceiling windows put Table Mountain directly in view; the open kitchen, modern African art, and Japanese touches (hanging wooden slats) tie the room together.
-FYN has been on the World's Best list for three years running; the prestige itself draws food travellers.
+Afro-Japanese food in a striking city setting.
+Kaiseki structure and sushi-style techniques carry South African ingredients: springbok chawanmushi, miso-glazed local fish with rooibos dashi.
+The floor-to-ceiling fifth-floor windows put Table Mountain right in view.
+The open kitchen, modern African art, and Japanese details (hanging wooden slats) tie the room together.
+Three years in a row on the World's Best list have added to the demand.

 Live music

 None.
-The atmosphere is sophisticated and lively but focused on dining.
-You will mostly hear the open kitchen and the murmur of guests.
-The entertainment is on the plate and outside the window, not from a band.
+The atmosphere is sophisticated and lively, but focused on the food.
+You mostly hear the open kitchen and the murmur of guests.
+The entertainment is on the plate and out the window.

 The view

 Table Mountain and city lights.
-FYN has arguably the best urban view of any restaurant in town: downtown means Table Mountain's cliffs feel close enough to touch.
-Look the other way and you see rooftops of heritage buildings, modern high-rises, and Signal Hill in the distance.
-At sunset the mountain turns gold; at night the city lights twinkle below.
-The elevator ride up and the view from the entrance are part of the experience.
+From the dining room, Table Mountain's cliffs feel close enough to touch.
+Look the other way and you see old rooftops, modern high-rises, and Signal Hill in the distance.
+The mountain turns gold at sunset.
+At night, the city lights take over below.
+Even the lift ride up and the view from the entrance set the mood before the first course.

 Price and booking